Visit My Shop

 Now that we have all arrived safely in Denmark I wanted to update this post to let you know how it went and provide some additional tips for traveling internationally with your pet!

-First tip: FREEZE THEIR WATER.
-I had purchased no-spill food and water dishes for his crate, and a flight attendent told me that while those are better than a regular dish, it’s still really hard for them not to get spilled in transit.
-She said most of them are empty by the time to dog boards the plane.
-She said the best thing to do is to fill the dish with water and freeze it, then put it into their crate frozen so that it will slowly thaw throughout the flight.
-Aha!
-Brilliant!
-Definitely doing that for the return trip.
+First tip: FREEZE 1/2 THEIR WATER.
+I had purchased no-spill food and water dishes for his crate, and a flight attendant told me that while those are better than a regular dish, it’s still really hard for them not to get spilled in transit.
+She said the best thing to do is to fill the dish halfway with water and freeze it, transport it to the airport in a cooler to keep it as solid as possible, and then add a bit more water before checking the dog in.
+This way it will likely be frozen during transport through the airport and onto the plane and won’t spill — and will thaw throughout the flight.
+We did this in 2019 during a return trip to the US, and also froze a few pieces of food into the ice.
+Seemed perfect!

-Third tip: PACK A CLEAN UP KIT.
-Put a 3-4 paper towels, and poop bag and a few individually wrapped wet wipes into your carry-on bag so that you have it on you when you land.
-That way, if your pet has an accident in the airport you can quickly clean it up.
+Third tip: PACK A CLEANUP KIT.
+Put a 3-4 paper towels, and poop bag, and a few individually wrapped wet wipes into your carry-on bag so that you have it on you when you land.
+That way, if your pet has an accident in the airport (or has had one in their crate) you can quickly clean it up.
 We didn’t have to use ours, but it was nice to know we had it if we needed it.
-It turns out that Copenhagen doesn’t have pet relief stations in the airport, and apparently they aren’t that common in countries outside of the US.
+It turns out that Copenhagen doesn’t have pet relief stations in the airport, and apparently, they aren’t that common in countries outside of the US.
 So, assume that your pet won’t be able to go to the bathroom until you are through baggage claim and customs.

 WE LOVE ICELANDAIR